Xilinx/Vitis_Model_Composer/QuickGuides/Variable_Size_Signals/README.md

 ## Converting variable-size signals to fixed size signals

 At times you need to convert a variable-size signal to a fixed size signal.
 This is necessary if you need to use a block that does not support variable-size signals.
 In such cases, you can use the *To Fixed Size* block.
-However, this block will introduce zeros for the missing elements if the variable-size signal is not full (see the image below).
-Usage of this block is mostly for cases when the variable-size signal is full.
-The "status" output of the To Fixed Size block indicates if the input variable-size signal is full or not.
-You can monitor this output during simulation by say connecting it to a scope block.
-The status output is an optional output that you can enable or disable on the mask.
+The input to this block will be buffered till the number of samples reaches the *Output Size* parameter set on the mask.
+The buffered samples will then be transferred to the out port, and the valid port is set to true.
+When there are not enough samples buffered, the out port will be a vector of zeros, and the valid port is set to false.

 <p align="center">
 <img src="VariableSizeSignalToFixedSize.gif">